-Consumers were sceptical with Paypal as they are with Bitcoin.
+Consumers were skeptical of Paypal as they are with Bitcoin.
 But the two are poles apart in their use.
-Paypal allows payments and money transfers to be made through the internet as an alternative to paying by check and money orders.
+Paypal allows payments and money transfers to be made through the internet.
+As an alternative to paying by check and money orders.
 Bitcoin has been designed as a completely alternative currency.

 Is Bitcoin the future of digital money?

-Bitcoins have been around since 2009 (not very long) and were introduced by Satoshi Nakamoto.
+Bitcoins have been around since 2009 (not very long).
+And were introduce by Satoshi Nakamoto.

-As Nakamoto described in his paper “Bitcoin: A Peer to Peer Electronic Cash System” (2008) “A purely peer to peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.”
+As Nakamoto described in his paper “Bitcoin: A Peer to Peer Electronic Cash System” (2008) “A purely peer to peer version of electronic cash would allow online payments to sent directly.
+From one party to another without going through a financial institution.”
 He further outlines “Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.”
 Source: http://bitcoin.org/bitcoin.pdf

 Science fiction movies such as Star Trek use a currency called “Credits”, which appears to be a cross between Bitcoins and traditional currency such as the dollar.
 And history has proven that the barter system of providing goods for service (and vice versa) supersedes even traditional currency.

 You earn a Bitcoin through a process called Mining.
 Using your PC, you create a Bitcoin Wallet which is where you keep your Bitcoins.
-You can then choose to Mine on your own or join a Pool, where computing power is combined to make more Bitcoins.
-Bitcoins are awarded in blocks, usually 50 at a time.
-You have to solve algorithms to receive coins, and Pooling usually results in easier algorithms to solve.
+You can then choose to Mine on your own or join a Pool.
+Where computing power’s combine to make more Bitcoins.
+Bitcoins are an award in blocks.
+Usually 50 at a time.
+You have to solve algorithms to receive coins.
+And Pooling usually results in easier algorithms to solve.

-Our view is that a lot of interest has been raised by a high flying increase in the Bitcoin value, but when the average punter investigates further, creating Bitcoins for themselves is actually a lot harder than first suggested.
-You certainly can purchase Bitcoins through a few registered businesses, but as a long-term investment vehicle, the Bitcoin has a limited shelf life.
+Our view is that a lot of interest has been raised by a high flying increase in the Bitcoin value.
+But when the average punter investigates further.
+Creating Bitcoins for themselves is actually a lot harder than first suggested.
+You certainly can purchase Bitcoins through a few registered businesses.
+But as a long-term investment vehicle.
+Bitcoin has a limited shelf life.

-Unlike real currency which is managed by a Central Bank and has numerous influences that make its value rise and fall, the Bitcoin has a hard limit of 21million bitcoins, which is estimated to be reached in 2140.
-Currently, 25 new bitcoins are generated with every 10-minute block, which will be halved to 12.5 Bitcoins in 2017.
-One would expect the value of the Bitcoin to rise as supply decreases, but will there be a true need for a digital currency?
+Unlike real currency which is managed by a Central Bank and has numerous influences.
+That make its value rise and fall.
+Bitcoin has a hard limit of a 21million bitcoins.
+Which is estimated to reach 2140.
+Currently, 25 new bitcoins are generated.
+With every 10-minute block.
+Which will halve to 12.5 Bitcoins in 2017.
+One would expect the value of Bitcoin to rise as supply decreases.
+But will there be a true need for a digital currency?

-The Bitcoin reminds me of Tulipmania, where in the Netherlands in 1637, the value of a single tulip bulb sold for more than 10 times the annual income of a skilled craftsman.
-Tulips were considered a sign of wealth and were a coveted item.
-The more bulbs you owned, the more flowers you produced, and the wealthier you were.
-Hence demand for tulip bulbs drove prices to extreme highs.
+The Bitcoin reminds me of Tulipmania, wherein the Netherlands in 1637.
+The value of a single tulip bulb sold for more than 10 times the annual income of a skilled craftsman.
+Tulips consider a sign of wealth.
+And were a coveted item.
+The more bulbs you owned, the more flowers you produced.
+And the wealthier you were.
+Hence the demand for tulip bulbs drove prices to extreme highs.